Hyram Hill, Son Of Philadelphia Police Officer, Killed In Targeted Shooting In North Philly, Sources Say

 PHILADELPHIA (CBS) — The son of a Philadelphia police officer was shot and killed outside a corner store Monday morning.
 Police sources say investigators believe 23-year-old Hyram Hill was targeted.

-Philadelphia Police sources say they’re no longer considering the motive in this deadly attack to be a robbery.READ MORE: Nicholas Bednarek Identified As Man Killed In Cheltenham Crash That Injured 4 Other Teens
+Philadelphia Police sources say they’re no longer considering the motive in this deadly attack to be a robbery.READ MORE: Allentown Man Accused Of Shooting 2 NYPD Officers Dies In Hospital

 Hill, a 23-year-old and son of a Philadelphia police officer from the 12th District, was targeted.